 First, remember that Adenium plants are native to regions with poor, gritty soil and hot, sunny climates.
 You can’t expect the plant to thrive in overly moist soil, in a site with limited light.
 They are also not frost tolerant and will succumb to a freeze if exposed.
-The plant will not survive long if exposed to temperatures below 40 degrees F. (4 C.) but will thrive in temperatures reaching up to 90 degrees Fahrenheit (32 C.).
+The plant will not survive long if exposed to temperatures below 40 degrees F (4 C) but will thrive in temperatures reaching up to 90 degrees F (32 C).

 Desert rose succulents like bright light, so a southern window exposure provides enough sun for the plants to flourish and bloom.
 In the garden, choose a sunny location that has some protection from noonday sun, as this can scorch the foliage.

-Soil is very important and should have a mixture of cactus soil with gritty sand or lava rocks for good drainage.
+Soil is very important.
+Adenium plants should have a mixture of cactus soil with gritty sand or lava rocks for good drainage.

 Desert Rose Plant Care